uptonking/note4yaoo/editor/lib-editor-ckeditor5-dev.md

     - Automated, manual, unit and integration tests
   - Free for Open Source

-- who is using ckeditor 5
+- who is using #ckeditor5
   - drupal
     - CKEditor 5 is a new experimental module

-- who is using ckeditor 4
+- who is using #ckeditor4
   - Liferay alloy-editor
   - Salesforce Lightning Knowledge